-Our continuing goal is to have completely safe operations so that neither employees, nor anyone who works with BAM, suffers injury or ill-health as a result of our activities.
+Our continuing goal is to have completely safe operations so that BAM employees, and everyone who works with BAM suffer no injury or ill health as a result of our activities.

-As well as extensive training and monitoring of health and safety, we promote well-being throughout the company and among our supply chain through activities such as talks about detecting cancers, nurses attending sites to undertake health checks and to offer advice.
-In 2015 BAM signed the Time to Talk pledge and there is a continuing programme of activities to help employees manage their mental health, to speak openly about mental health issues and to raise awareness of sources of support for mental health issues.
+As well as extensive training and monitoring of health and safety, we continue to promote wellbeing across the Company and our supply chain through activities such as talks about detecting cancers, nurses attending sites to undertake health checks and offer advice.